citp/privacy-policy-historical/c/cb/cbr/cbre.us.md

 ### Modification of your choices and preferences

-**Opt-out right:** If you would like to opt out of any of our marketing programs, or wish to withdraw your consent to us contacting you via your e-mail, fax or phone number, or if your personal details change, please contact us through one of the following: (i) by telephone, at +1 602 735 5215 and ask for our Director of Web Marketing; (ii) by facsimile, at +1 602 735 5655; (iii) by email, by following the Opt-Out instruction contained in the body of any marketing e-mail from us or by sending us an e-mail at [WebMarketing@cbre.com](mailto:WebMmarketing@cbre.com) by including a copy of the e-mail you have received and by typing “Remove” in the subject line of your e-mail; or (iv) by mail, care of Web Marketing Director; 2415 E. Camelback Rd., Phoenix, AZ 85016.
+**Opt-out right:** If you would like to opt out of any of our marketing programs, or wish to withdraw your consent to us contacting you via your e-mail, fax or phone number, or if your personal details change, please contact us through one of the following: (i) by telephone, at +1 877 2273330; (ii) by facsimile, at +1 212 9848040; (iii) by email, by following the Opt-Out instruction contained in the body of any marketing e-mail from us or by sending us an e-mail at [PrivacyAdministrator@cbre.com](mailto:PrivacyAdministrator@cbre.com) by including a copy of the e-mail you have received and by typing “Remove” in the subject line of your e-mail; or (iv) by mail, 200 Park Ave., Floor 19, New York, NY 10166.

 Your election not to receive newsletters or promotional and marketing correspondence from us will not: (a) preclude us from corresponding with you, by email or otherwise, regarding your existing or past relationship with us, and (b) preclude us, including our employees, contractors, agents and other representatives, from accessing and viewing your personal information in the course of maintaining and improving the Site.